rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 **Assassin:** ['scientist']

-Now, I'd challenge you to create a post-hoc rationalisation for what the semantic link is!
+I'd challenge you to create a post-hoc rationalisation for what the semantic link is!

+***

 I then tested what the distribution of scores are using this (by playing the game 10000 times).

 {% include figure.html path='/blog/2024-08-29-codenames/bert_big_00010000.png' %}

 As you can see, we're only able to win the game in a single turn around 7% of the time!
-The mode of the number of cards we can get is 7.
+The mode of the number of cards we can guess correctly on the first turn is 7.

 You can have a look at the code I've written to simulate the game, using a few different embeddings [here](https://github.com/rfishermonteith/codename-codenames).